Most interesting landmarks of Malaysia

 Described landmarks of Malaysia

-Malaysia is unusual country which is divided by South China Sea into two distinct parts.
-The eastern part on Borneo island could be characterized as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man made landmarks.
+Malaysia is an unusual country which is divided by the South China Sea into two distinct parts.
+The eastern part on Borneo island could be characterized as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man-made landmarks.
 Most impressive landmarks in this spectacular country are:

 - World’s largest cave chambers – Malaysia has some of the most spectacular caves in the world, such as Gua Nasib Bagus with its Sarawak Chamber – cave chamber of unbelievable dimensions.

 - Unique ecosystems – in many locations of Malaysia are found unique tropical forest and other ecosystems but some of the most interesting ones are montane ecosystems around Mount Kinabalu – here are found some very unusual, unique organisms.

 Featured: Garden of Eden, Sarawak